kkosek-dev/kkosek-dev/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=700&size=12&duration=3500&pause=3500&color=D25359&random=false&width=435&lines=Digital+Engineer+(Programmer%2FData+Scientist%2FJr+Developer))](https://git.io/typing-svg)

-🟥 I am a digital engineer interested in uncovering the untold stories of immense data stores using technologies at the frontier of innovation.
-All coding projects are built from the ground up, designed to meaningfully extract, transform and load raw data into extremely user-friendly dashboards meant for clear and coherent data analysis.
-As I continue my journey into data science, I am very passionate about learning skills from all over the world of tech to augment the value of my data analytics projects and technical goals. <strong>Thanks for stopping by!</strong>
+🟥 I am a versatile researcher interested in leveraging data science & cognitive psychology to study "artificial intelligence" in the dawn of advanced deep learning and large language models.

+I am fascinated by the expeditious success of LLMs and their production use-cases.
+It is difficult to trust how effective the training of a next-token prediction model on an unfathomable dataset creates a very “intelligent” piece of software, so I have become deeply invested in this technological breakthrough.

+My goal is to actively work in areas I can contribute within the LLM/GenAI space, whether in production or open-source.
+I am eagerly interested in LLM codebase development, algorithms for fine-tuning pretrained models by use-case, and the growing, open-source LLM research body. <strong>Thanks for stopping by!</strong>
 <br></br>

 <p align="center">